 May the Body and Blood of our Lord Jesus Christ preserve my soul unto life everlasting.
 Amen.

-Close with a brief act of thanksgiving.
+Close with an act of thanksgiving.

 Our Lady’s Thanksgiving and Adoration

 O Most Holy Trinity, I adore Thee!
 My God, my God, I love Thee in the most Blessed Sacrament!

 Saint Pius X Prayer of Resignation to the Divine Will

 O Lord, my God, from this moment do I accept from Thy hands with burning love and sincere contrition, with a calm and willing disposition, whatsoever death Thou shalt choose to send me, with its pains and griefs.
 Amen.

 (Plenary indulgence applied at the moment of death, even when prayed in good health after Confession and Holy Communion.)